hmc-cs111-spring2016/project-ideas/no-computer.md

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

+This project is only as ambitious as the number of moves included.
+The basic steps and the few normal variations would not be complicated to write and to determine which can follow which.
+However, once more complex variations and movements are introduce, the rules of the language become more complicated.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+West Coast Swing has lots of room for rules and precision which makes it suitable as a DSL.
+It also has a basic rythym that is necessary for the dance to be considered WCS, which translates to the idea of a basic grammar.
+However, there's not a lot of room to be creative and create new ideas in this language, which makes it more limited as a project.